 Royal Botanic Gardens, Kew

-Opening Times: Open daily from 10am.
-Closing times vary according to season.
-Closed 24 and 25 December
+Opening Times: Open daily from 10am, closing times vary according to the season.
+Closed on 24 and 25 December.

-Facilities: 5 restaurants and cafés, 4 glasshouses, 3 art galleries, 2 shops, guided walking tours, Kew Explorer (land train with guided commentary), Kew Palace and the Georgian Kitchens.
+Facilities: 5 restaurants and cafes, 3 art galleries, 2 shops, guided walking tours, Kew Explorer (land train with commentary).

 Special Events: Seasonal events throughout the year including the Orchid Festival in February and March.
 Check website for details

 Coach/car parking: Car parking at Brentford Gate entrance.
-Free parking for coaches along Kew Road and around Kew Green - subject to availability
+Limited free parking for coaches along Kew Road and around Kew Green - subject to availability.

 Length of visit: 4 hours